monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 First it will ask you what kind of key you would like to create, for the purpose of this video we'll be using the default option 'RSA', so we'll select option 1. next it will ask you about the level of encryption you require, the larger the number the more data is used to generate the keys.
 More data generally means more secure.
 We're going to choose 4096 bit because... why not?

-We will then be asked how long we want our keys to remain valid, this is a personal choice, because there is no limit to the number of keys one can generate and the fact i will not be hosting my keys publically, i'm going to choose 0, 'never expires'
+We will then be asked how long we want our keys to remain valid, this is a personal choice, because there is no limit to the number of keys one can generate and the fact i will not be hosting my keys publically, i'm going to choose 0, 'never expires'.

 yes, i'm sure